alex1001xela/forEachAsync/README.md

 # forEachAsync
-A forEach loop for asynchronous functions
+A forEach loop for applying asynchronous functions to items in iterable objects

 ###How to use: